richelbilderbeek/bevy_tdd_book/README.md

 [.markdownlint.jsonc](.markdownlint.jsonc)|Configuration of the markdown linter, use `markdownlint "**/*.md"` to do markdown linting locally.
 The name of this file is a default name.
 [.markdownlintignore](.markdownlintignore)|Files ignored by the markdown linter, use `markdownlint "**/*.md"` to do markdown linting locally.
 The name of this file is a default name.

+## Contributors

+These are people that helped me:

+* Periwinkle
+* Shane Celis

 ## Footnotes

 * [1] 'book' is an overstatement for now: it is just a collection of notes